kkuprikov/forspell/README.md

 * `-v, --verbose`
 Adds `Processing file: ...` for debug purposes.

+### Okay, but we use so many fuzzy words in our project...

-Guess you have a lot of specific terms in your project - don't panic :)
+Guess you have a lot of specific terms - don't panic :)

-* Forspell ships with `ruby.dict` "dictionary extension", treating popular Ruby terms as known!
+* Forspell ships with `ruby.dict` "dictionary extension", treating popular Ruby terms as known words!

 * Create your own custom dictionary from scratch,

-* ...or create it much easier!
+* ...or simply by running:
 ```
 forspell lib -f dictionary > custom.dict
 ```